input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/immutable_ledger/ledger.md

 ![Ledger schema](images/ledger_schema.svg){ align=right }

-Ledger will be represented as a collection of different, non-connected chains, processed and run in parallel.
+Ledger will be represented as a collection of distinct, unconnected chains, processed and run in parallel.
 The only common thing for all these chains will be a "tree" identifier, so these chains will serve and form an overall ledger state.